-Derrick has worked in local and regional economic development, and more widely in performance improvement in the public sector, as a practitioner and as a consultant, for over 30 years.
+Derrick worked in local and regional economic development, and more widely in performance improvement in the public sector, as a practitioner and as a consultant, for over 30 years.
 He has particular expertise in applying management and organisational development techniques in a multi-agency setting.

-He has led consultancy assignments for an extensive range of clients including the European Commission, central government departments, Local Government Association, local authorities, development agencies, economic development partnerships, Business in the Community, international companies such as BT and GE, and foundations such as the Joseph Rowntree Foundation.
+He led consultancy assignments for an extensive range of clients including the European Commission, central government departments, Local Government Association, local authorities, development agencies, economic development partnerships, Business in the Community, international companies such as BT and GE, and foundations such as the Joseph Rowntree Foundation.

 Derrick graduated in Economics and Economic History from Edinburgh University, followed by a master’s degree from Glasgow University specialising in urban and regional economics and policy analysis.

 Susan has extensive experience in delivering consultancy projects in economic regeneration and employment.
 She has managed national good practice research assignments on business advisory services, and on enterprise, education and employability components of regeneration and neighbourhood renewal strategies.
 More widely, she has contributed to a wide range of urban, rural and overseas projects covering strategy review, programme and project design, partnership development, benchmarking, growth companies and sectors, sustainability and regeneration.